B2B Marketing Examples

 Creative B2B Social Media Marketing Ideas

-So, here are five key B2B marketing examples of how marketers can leverage social media.
+Here are five key B2B marketing examples of how marketers can leverage social media.

-1. Build a rock-solid reputation
+1. Build a strong reputation

 5. Maximize the social and SEO synergy